tom100to/opengis/README.md

-## An open source GIS tool.
+## This is an open source GIS tool.
+Now has achieved two batch processing functions.
-Now implement the function:

 1. Batch reprojection

-2. Batch processing modis data
+2. Batch processing MODIS data

+More functions are under development.